Treatment Plan Module

 - Sec Ins: The insurance estimates for the insurance plan listed second in the Family module.

-- Sub: An X indicates the procedure uses a substitution code.
+- Sub: An X indicates the procedure uses a substitution code in Lists, Procedure Codes.

 - Surf: The tooth surface.